-Environment plays a significant role in a customer’s decision-making process.
+Environment plays a major role in a customer’s decision-making process.
 Lighting is an excellent way to control the appearance of your location and create the proper environment for your customers.
 Color temperature is a measure used to describe how “warm” or “cool” the light being emitted from a source appears.
 The spectrum ranges from 1,000K (Amber) up to 10,000K (Blueish-White) but most applications range between 2,000K to 6,500K.
-Check out the diagram below to get a better idea of what different color temperatures look like and their applications!

 Color temperature can transform the appearance of your store.
 For example, lower color temperatures can create a more comfortable and welcoming environment for your customers while a high color temperature can create a clean, sanitary feel perfect for technology stores (think Apple).

 Spotlighting is a key tool for retail facilities as well.
 It enables retail locations to emphasis certain products or sections in the store.
 When used properly, it can guide customers through the store and help them to navigate to different sections.

 You are in a grocery store and browsing for fresh fruit.
 What factors play a role in the fruit you select?
 For most, it’s the color and appearance of the fruit that makes them decide which one to pick!

 Color Rendering Index or CRI measures the ability of a light source to accurately reveal the colors of objects in comparison to natural light.
 CRI is measured on a 0-100 scale, the higher the CRI, the better the light source will render color.
 Therefore, an ideal light source will have a high CRI preferably above 80.
 If your retail location has a low CRI, products will look drab and unappealing to customers while a high CRI will make the colors pop and better represent the true colors of the product.
 Integra LED utilizes several high CRI options to ensure our customers receive the best lighting for their retail location!